-Staying physical active can play a key role during and after treatment.
+Staying physically active can play a key role during and after treatment.
 Physical activity can help you keep your strength up, which can help you finish your full course of treatment or post-treatment fitness.
 Talk to your doctor about what kind of physical activity is best for you.

 Potential Benefits of Exercise